Baltimore Blast (1980–1992)

 The Baltimore Blast were a longtime member of the Major Indoor Soccer League.
 From 1978 to 1980, the team played as the Houston Summit, but moved prior to the 1980–81 season.
 The team won the league's championship in the 1983–84 season.
 The team folded when the MISL ceased operation in the summer of 1992.

 History

 The aggressive promotion of the team by radio partner WFBR (then 1300 AM) was instrumental in the Blast's popularity.
 Art Sinclair and Charley Eckman handled the play-by-play.
+WFBR would broadcast nearly all of the Blast's matches until the last few seasons, when they switched to WCBM.
+They would appear on television with WMAR, WJZ-TV, Home Team Sports and WBFF respectively.

 The team was owned by Bernie Rodin, who also owned the Rochester Lancers and the New York Arrows.
 Mike Zolotorow was the long-time Equipment Manager for 20 years.